The Bichon Frise.

 As a result, the status of these little dogs plummeted from pampered pets of royalty to little more than scruffy little street dogs.
 Only the strongest of these dogs survived.

-After the First World War, breeders in France and also in Belgium, became interested in reviving the Bichon Tenerife.
-In 1933, a breed standard was drawn up and the breed was officially named the Bichon Frise.
+After the First World War, breeders in France, and also in Belgium, became interested in reviving the bichon.
+As a result, the bichon’s popularity rose again.

 This little dog has most certainly had a colourful past which reflects, perhaps, the adaptable characters they retain today.
-They are now firmly re-established and highly regarded house pets and much-loved companions.
+Bichon frise’s are popular pets and much-loved companions the world over.

 Character.

-As pets they are small, but sturdy.
+The Bichon Frise are small, but sturdy little dogs.
 Although they are lively and energetic, they don’t need vast amounts of exercise.
-Bichons generally get on well with other dogs, animals and people, since they are not naturally challenging, or aggressive.
-Because they get along so well with other dogs and unfamiliar people, they are generally regarded as laid back in character and nothing much really phases them.
+Bichons generally get on well with other dogs, animals and people,dog sitting, pet sitting since they are not naturally challenging, or aggressive.
 They are happy to accompany their owners to various new places and don’t normally become stressed in novel situations.

 They do, however, have a tendency to be ‘yappy’ and their bark can be quite piercing.
 Unfortunately, they are reputed to be notoriously difficult to house train.

-As with all dogs, positive training approaches are essential, but as harshness can spoil these sensitive little dogs.
+As with all dogs, positive training approaches are essential as harshness can spoil these sensitive little dogs.
 However, equally, they do need to understand the house rules.
-Like many cute and endearing small dogs, it is easy for them to get away with things.
+Like many cute and endearing small dogs, it is easy for owners to become complacent about training.

-Bichon’s are fairly high maintenance, when it comes to grooming.
-Their coats need to be clipped every four to six weeks, so this can be an expensive business unless you are confident about doing this yourself at home.
+Bichon Frise’s need professional grooming every 4 to 6 weeks.
+This can be an expensive business, but you can learn to do this at home.
 They also need daily brushing to avoid the coat become matted.

 Health.